lowcomote/jsonschemadsl.parent/README.md

 ## Tool support : DSL editor generation.

-TODO: Once completed steps 1-9, the EMF/Xtext-based editor for the DSL defined by the .jschema artifact can be generated.
+Once completed steps 1-9, the EMF/Xtext-based editor for the DSL defined by the .jschema artifact can be generated, following the steps in the [Language Editor generator](tutorials/LanguageEditorGeneration.pdf) tutorial.
+Once launched the runtime eclipse as explained in the [tutorial](tutorials/LanguageEditorGeneration.pdf) the reader can perform the following steps, described in term of the *shipyardV4.jschema* example previoulsy explained.

+1.  create a new general project with the New Project wizard;
+2.  create a file with the extension you chose in the language editor creation(e.g., shipyardV4).
+3. You will be asked if you want to convert the project to an XText project.
+Answer YES.
+4. Open your file
+5. Use CTRL+space for the content assist and code completion.
+Remember that all the keywords are between double quotes (“)
+![creation.sample1.shipyardV4.png]creation.sample1.shipyardV4.png

 #### Steps 10-TODO (At the end of the language generation tutorial on drive, from step 29, I described how to play the generated languale)
 Split the following text in steps as did for steps 1-9